Rabies virus: 100% fatal in non-vaccinated population

 - not user-friendly, requiring many manipulations.

-4. A new alternative method has been developed
+A new alternative method to Rabies in-vivo testing has been developed

 Rabies subunit vaccines have been developed based upon the use of the mentioned glycoprotein (G).
 This molecule is composed of a cytoplasmic domain, a transmembrane domain, and an ectodomain, exposed as trimers at the virus surface.
 The ectodomain is involved in the induction of both virus neutralizing antibody (VNAb) production and protection after pre- and postexposure vaccination.